-Sustainable design includes the informed selection of materials and products to reduce product life-cycle embodied energy and carbon, and environmental impacts while enhancing building performance and optimizing occupant health and comfort.
-Adaptive reuse and renovation/preservation dramatically reduces a buildings material consumption and carbon footprint.
+Sustainable design includes the informed selection of materials and products to reduce product life-cycle embodied carbon and other environmental impacts while enhancing building performance and prioritizing occupant health and comfort.
+When an available option, preservation, renovation, and adaptive reuse of existing buildings can achieve these goals with much lower material consumption and at a carbon footprint than new construction.

-Narrative: Describe the project's construction, material selection criteria, considerations and constraints.
+Narrative: Describe the project's construction, material selection criteria, considerations, and constraints.
 What efforts were made to reduce the amount of material used and waste and the environmental impact of materials over their lifetime?
 Discuss specific materials used.

-- Efforts to reduce the amount of material used on the project - Materials selection criteria, considerations, and constraints for: optimizing health, durability, maintenance, and energy use reducing the impacts of extraction, manufacturing, and transportation - Enclosure performance in relation to air, moisture, water and thermal characteristics - Consideration of life cycle embodied energy and carbon impacts and results of life-cycle assessment if available - Construction waste reduction plans; strategies to promote recycling during occupancy
+- Efforts to reduce the amount of material used on the project - Materials selection criteria, considerations, and constraints for: optimizing health, durability, maintenance, and energy use reducing the impacts of extraction, manufacturing, and transportation - Enclosure performance in relation to air, moisture, water and thermal characteristics - Consideration of life cycle embodied energy and carbon impacts and results of life-cycle assessment if available - Construction waste reduction plans: strategies to promote recycling during occupancy